 - Outstanding tooling (Visual Studio)

-- Reliable; used by major enterprises
+- Reliable; used by many enterprises

 - Cross-platform (runs on Linux too)